 Program Endorsement documents knowledge in new and emerging areas where formal certification does not exist.
 The Program Endorsement is intended to improve a teacher's skills in dealing with complex classroom settings.
-These endorsements are added to existing Level I or Level II Certificates but are not required to perform service in these areas.
+These endorsements are added to existing Level I or Level II Certificates.
+Upon successful completion of the endorsement requirements, students will be awarded a certificate of completion from King's College.